Coronavirus (Covid-19): What you need to know

 We want to ensure that everyone has the practical advice and assistance they need to do what’s right, but also that they feel fully supported by the people around them.

-While they can’t give medical advice, our team are on-hand in our buildings.
+While they can't give medical advice, our team are on-hand via their property-specific email addresses.
 Please be aware that, as our teams work hard on this, there may be a delay in, or reduction to, the other services we are able to provide.
 We thank you for your understanding and patience at this time.

 What action should I be taking?

 The government has said that everyone must now stay home unless it is for one of the following reasons:

 - To shop for basic essentials.

 - To spend time outside (e.g. sitting in the fresh air, having a picnic or sunbathing).